 West Cornwall · TR13

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Porthleven, that work is shaped by the place itself — Porthleven is the most southerly port on mainland Britain, AONB-designated, with a working harbour, dramatic winter swell and a terraced cliff-edge of Victorian cottages, with a building stock that leans toward fishermen's cottages above the harbour and Victorian terraces.
+In Porthleven, that work is shaped by the place itself — Porthleven is the most southerly port on mainland Britain, AONB-designated, with a working harbour, dramatic winter swell and a terraced cliff-edge of Victorian cottages, with a building stock that leans toward fishermen's cottages above the harbour and converted lofts and warehouses.

 - Conservation Area